 Below are the ingredients and kitchen notes to help you make authentic Thai green mango salad.

 - Crispy mangoes.
 Make sure to test the firmness of the mangoes when you buy them.
-I typically find the hardest ones possible by lightly squeezing the mangoes and finding ones without extra tenderness.
+I typically find the hardest possible by lightly squeezing the mangoes and finding ones without extra tenderness.
 The best mangoes for this salad are the large, rounded Mexican mangoes.

 - Dried shrimp.
 You can find these in the refrigerated section at the Asian markets.
 The dried shrimp is hydrated and salty, adding extra umami flavors to the salad. * See kitchen note for substitutes.

 - Toasted cashew nuts.
-Dry toasting the cashew will elevate the flavor of your salad with a fragrant and earthly taste.
+Dry toasting the cashews will elevate the flavor of your salad with a fragrant and earthly taste.
 Skip the toasting if you are short on time. *See kitchen note for substitutes.

 - Ground chilis.
 Use ground chilis to add some spiciness and flavor to the salad.
 An authentic Thai mango salad recipe is typically spicy, but you can control the spiciness with the chilis here.
 Thai fresh chilis can also use fresh chilis; chop them very small, so you don't get a big chunk of red hot chilis in your bite!